worstface/inkycal_modules/README.md

 It depends on [yfinance](https://github.com/ranaroussi/yfinance) which uses the [Yahoo!
 Finance](https://finance.yahoo.com/) data.
 You can display any information by using the respective symbols that are used by [Yahoo!
 Finance](https://finance.yahoo.com/).
 It's easily setup with a list of symbols like this e.g.: tickers = ["TSLA", "AMD", "NVDA", "^DJI", "BTC-USD", "EURUSD=X"]

-Status: this is WIP and destined for the Inkycal 2.0.0 release.
-It currently does work with the 2.0.0b branch.

 # Installation instructions
 How to install the module.